What does an occupational therapist do?

 Scope of practice

-Occupational therapists work with doctors, nurses, and occupational therapy assistants to treat patients of all ages, from infants to the elderly.
+Occupational therapists work with doctors, nurses, physical therapists, and occupational therapy assistants, and other team members to treat patients of all ages, from infants to the elderly.
 Common tasks and duties include:

 - Evaluating patients and determining goals for treatment